deploy2zenodo/deploy2zenodo/README.deploy2inveniordm.md

 ### very simple workflow

 It is not necessary to create a release for publication.
-But we think this is the typically use case for software publication.
+But we think this is the typical use case for software publication.

 For a very simple workflow running when creating a tag, you could use something like: